bio-tools/biotoolsDocs/hangouts.rst

 **6) CONDA task proposal https://biotools.sifterapp.com/issues/100 , next steps (Dan S, 5’)**

 Three student programmers have started.
-First task is to create map of existing bio.tools ID’s to conda ID’s and identify un-matched entries in conda.
-The manual work associated with establishing links between CONDA ID’s and stable bio.tools ID’s must however await the nearly completed cleaning of the bio.tools ID list
+First task is to create map of existing bio.tools ID’s to CONDA ID’s and identify un-matched entries in CONDA.
+The manual work associated with establishing links between CONDA ID’s and stable bio.tools ID’s must however await the nearly completed cleaning of the bio.tools ID list.
 The CONDA task fits nicely with the biocontainers project (see `sifterapp 100 <https://biotools.sifterapp.com/issues/100 >`_ ) a container package registry integration effort for container-ised tools found in e.g. dockr and CONDA.
 A studentship proposal describes in detail, what the CONDA task aims to achieve `here <https://docs.google.com/document/d/1w31T6w3j0JP7h2Ujp737RhiBcn-ywiBJ4VNGygdwAdY/edit#heading=h.ok40z7l1xy2h >`_

 **7) WP-1 studentsships: new proposals (JI) and status of ongoing ones Proteomics tools annotation (Veit) and Utility to convert open-API configuration files to importable files (Herve) 15’)**

 The work on the proteomics tools annotation is progressing well since it started 3 weeks ago.
-Hervé could not attend this meeting due to a conflicting meeting.
+Hervé could not attend this meeting due to a conflicting ELIXIR meeting.
-Hans I and HH are recruiting on 3 studentships to assign publications on entries without a tool-specific publication or citation or proxy paper.
+HansI and HH are recruiting on 3 studentships to assign publications on entries without a tool-specific publication or citation or proxy paper.
 Entries without any of the former curation will be subject to decision if to keep or delete from registry.
 SB made the point that publications, alt-metrics, number of citations, de-duplications and consistent EDAM assignments, are key curation targets.
 In parallel, interface functionalities and search functions should be enabled on the development side, to make the most of this entry-information.

-**Proposed action:** JI to please ensure if workplan reflects SB’s point, and with what timeline, and perhaps share the plan on upcoming SG meeting?
+**Proposed action:** JI to please consider if ROADMAP reflects SB’s point above, and with what timeline, and share the plan on next SG meeting in June.

 **8) AOB**